 Learn to appreciate Singapore's position as the maritime hub and the role of the Navy in maritime security operations.
 Find out how the Maritime Security Task Force work closely with Home Team agencies such as Police Coast Guard, Immigration and Checkpoints Authority, Maritime and Port Authority and the Singapore Customs to safeguard the Singapore Strait and key offshore installations to ensure maritime security.

 The mission of the Singapore Armed Forces (SAF) is to enhance Singapore's peace and security through deterrence and diplomacy, and to secure a swift and decisive victory over aggressors.
 To do this, the SAF maintains a professional and capable Army, Navy and Air Force.
 The key to the SAF's potency lies in its ability to integrate all three services to function as one entity, one system, one SAF.

 ||9am to 5pm (Monday to Friday)

 Closed on Sundays, Public Holidays, Christmas Eve, New Year's Eve and Chinese New Year's Eve.

 Email - email@example.com

-Guided tours are available for groups of 10 or more people.
-Please contact us prior to your visit for arrangements!
+Guided tours are only available for groups of 10 visitors and above.

 |Mode of Transport